By Alex Parizeau, Managing Director, Ubisoft Toronto

 Grow Together

-Splinter Cell Blacklist.
+From the onset we knew the studio would grow at a fast pace.
+In just a few years we were already close to 300 people working together for the first time on Splinter Cell Blacklist.
 And something wonderful happened – the exceptional diversity of perspectives, with people coming from several different studios from all over the world, turned into an incredible asset.
 We were able to leverage the best ideas, learn from our colleagues, and grow together.
 Embracing that diversity became something that defined who we were.